DiptoChakrabarty/flask-online-store/README.md

 * Fill the required parameters

-* If you have removed site.db remove teh following line in Dockerfile RUN rm site.db
+* If you have removed site.db then remove the following line in Dockerfile RUN rm site.db

 * Run using